CaioCavalcanti/binary-diff-api/README.md

 $ docker-compose up
 ```

-As soon as it finishes building the containers the service will be available on `http://localhost:8000/v1/`, but you can configure a different port on `Dockerfile` if needed.
+As soon as it finishes building the container, the service will be available on `http://localhost:8000/v1/<RESOURCE_PATH>` (you can configure a different port on `Dockerfile` if needed).

-If Docker is not an option in your case, you can also run using [NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) with the following commands:
+If Docker is not an option in your case, you can also run it using [NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) with the following commands:

 ```
 $ dotnet restore
 $ dotnet run --project BinaryDiff.API\BinaryDiff.API.csproj
 ```

-Swagger is configured
+Swagger is configured and available on root `http://localhost:8000/`.

 # Testing